jairo-litman/cidoka-lang/readme.md

 **Arrays**

 Arrays are backed by go's native slice type.
-Arrays are not scoped to a particular type in BoludoLang so you can mix and match to your hearts content.
-BoludoLang arrays take the form:
+Arrays are not scoped to a particular type in Cidoka so you can mix and match to your hearts content.
+Cidoka arrays take the form:

 `[<expression>, <expression>, ...];`